Quick Start

 $ kubectl -n openstack get ingress/dashboard -ojsonpath='{.spec.rules[0].host}'

-You can find the credentials to login to the dashboard reading the /root/openrc file.
+You can find the credentials to login to the dashboard reading the /root/openrc file on any of the control plane nodes.
 You can use the following variables to match the credentials:

 • Username: OS_USERNAME